mike-rambil/Advanced-Git/README.md

 ```

+## Git Submodules
-# How to Use Git Submodules by Setting Up a New Submodule Repository and Pushing to It
+How to Use Git Submodules by Setting Up a New Submodule Repository and Pushing to It
 This guide walks you through:

 - Creating a new Git submodule repository